GHolfelder/MonoGameLibrary/MonoGameLibrary/Graphics/Tiles/README.md

 # Graphics.Tiles Namespace

 The `MonoGameLibrary.Graphics.Tiles` namespace provides comprehensive tilemap and tileset functionality for 2D games, with support for both traditional XML workflows and modern JSON-based texture atlas integration.
+This includes automatic support for animated tiles that require no changes to existing game code.

 ## Core Classes